Debarshi-IT/Final-Year-Main-Project/README.md

 ### 1.3 Contribution
 The primary contributions of this project are:
-*   **A Hybrid Client-Server Architecture**: We decouple global route generation (Python Flask server) from physical vehicle kinematics, sensor simulation, and immediate logic control loops (Javascript client).
+*   **A Hybrid Client-Server Architecture**: We decouple global path decisions and model execution (Python Flask server) from physical vehicle kinematics, sensor simulation, and immediate logic control loops (Javascript client).
+*   **Machine Learning-Based Decision Making**: We run Random Forest Classifier and Regressor models on the backend [app.py](file:///c:/Users/Debarshi%20Chatterjee/Downloads/Final_proj_3D/app.py) for routing classification and continuous trajectory adjustment.
-*   **Topological Network Router**: We implement a graph-based A* routing system on the backend that handles 3D physical coordinates and coordinates pathing between off-road parking bays.
+*   **Reinforcement Learning Integration**: We implement a Reinforcement Learning algorithm on the backend to optimize velocity and steering policies based on safety and passenger comfort rewards.
+*   **Persistent Training Data Logs**: We establish a telemetry logging pipeline that saves state-action sequences directly to the `logs` folder for offline model training and verification.
 *   **Adaptive Geometric Control Subsystem**: We develop a speed-scaled Pure Pursuit lateral tracking system with intersection Bezier curve smoothing to reduce cornering overshoots by up to 55%.
 *   **Curb-Filtered Lidar System**: We resolve false sensor readings at road junctions by building curbs that automatically open at road intersections.
 *   **Multi-Vehicle Loop Orchestrator**: We establish four distinct, hemisphere-segmented NPC traffic loops with a donut-spin removal filter to model complex urban traffic patterns.